How to buy the best car

 Nearly new cars typically include:

 - ‘Ex-demonstrator’ (ex-demo) cars used to provide test drives to buyers at a dealership.
-It may have a few thousand miles on the clock from test drives, but often have lots of optional extras specified.
+It may have a few thousand miles on the clock, but will often have lots of optional extras.
 It will have been well looked after in order to impress buyers.

-- ‘Pre-registered’ cars bought by dealers in order to meet sales targets and then sold on at a discount after around three to six months (there’s usually a minimum period before the dealer qualifies for discounts or sales bonuses from the manufacturer).
-It should have delivery miles only – usually no more than a couple of hundred at most .
+- ‘Pre-registered’ cars bought by dealers to meet sales targets and sold on at a discount after around three to six months (there’s usually a minimum period before the dealer qualifies for discounts or sales bonuses from the manufacturer).
+It should have delivery miles only – usually no more than a couple of hundred.
 It may have been sitting unused on a dealer’s forecourt for several months.

 Buying a nearly new car can bag you an attractive discount, but will also mean it has a shorter warranty.
 This is because the warranty starts as soon as the car is registered, which could be months before you buy the car.